biorobotics/titan-o6-rospy-teleop/README.md

 	Running Smart Startup Script:

 		Plug in LiGo, and turn it on.
+This will turn on the computer on Titan.
+		Make sure the robot is physically in a zero position (each leg in neutral position, longest link perpendicular to the groud)
-Also disengage E stop to turn on robot.

-		Make sure Joints are zeroed (keep M stop Engaged)
+		Disengage E stop to turn on robot. (keep wireless M stop Engaged) Wait till the wifi network named "Titan" shows up on your laptop, connect to the Titan network using a laptop.

 		From a terminal
                                 ssh biorobotics@titanuc